-I received the following feedback last week about an excerpt from my Guide for Parents of Estranged Adult Children, and I wanted to respond.
+I received the following feedback about an excerpt from my book, Reconnecting With Your Estranged Adult Child, and I wanted to respond.

 Unfortunately, the feedback was anonymous.

 Surely this person is not alone.
 So I thought I’d respond with a blog post…

 I read through your entire page on Estrangement and I’ve got to say that it all felt a bit like you’re condoning the behaviour of abusive parents; telling them they need not feel any remorse for the suffering they’ve caused and they need to practice more self-compassion.

 Parents who abused their children are typically in denial about the destruction they’ve caused and they are looking for any excuse to place blame for the estrangement and any upsetting emotions they may be dealing with on their adult children… Your website gives them plenty of fodder for sidestepping responsibility for their behaviour.

 As a victim of childhood abuse and an adult child who bravely initiated estrangement, I found your “wisdom” offensive and horrifying.